-Other trades people working at height
+Other tradespeople working at height

 Working at height regulations

-“every employer shall ensure that work at height is properly planned; appropriately supervised; and carried out in a manner which is so far as is reasonably practicable safe”.
+“every employer shall ensure that work at height is properly planned; appropriately supervised, and carried out in a manner which is so far as is reasonably practicable safe”.

-Rope rescue for quick recovery
+Rope rescue for a quick recovery

-Rope rescue teams are the safest method of providing this, as rescue attempts by untrained individuals will only serve to increase the risk to the injured party and put more people in jeopardy.
+Rope rescue teams are the safest method of providing this.
+Any rescue attempts by untrained individuals will only increase the risk to the injured party.
+Putting even more people in jeopardy.

-Bringing in a company, such as Abfad Limited, to supply rope rescue teams to any job which involves working at height is common practice in the power generation and offshore industries, as a lot of work takes place at height.
-This ensures that any fall or incident has a team of specially trained rope technicians to provide quick reaction and recovery.
+Bringing rescue teams for any job involving working at height is common practice in power generation and offshore.
+As a lot of work takes place at height in these industries.
+This ensures any fall or incident has a team to provide quick reaction and recovery.

 Keeping people working at height safe is a fundamental part of Abfad’s and other rescue teams’ daily life.